python/devguide/internals/garbage-collector.rst

 it will be moved to the last generation (generation 2) where it will be surveyed the least often.

-In order to decide when to run, the collector keeps track of the number object allocations and deallocations since the last collection.
+In order to decide when to run, the collector keeps track of the number of object allocations and deallocations since the last collection.
 When the number of allocations minus the number of deallocations exceeds ``threshold_0``, collection starts.
 Initially only generation 0 is examined.
 If generation 0 has